 GLOBAL HARMONIZATION

 The Commission should take a leadership role in support of efforts to globalize these rules.
+[Need examples of FCC leadership.]

 URGENCY

 We specifically do not comment on sharing with Federal users in the 7125 MHz to 7250 MHz band at this time due to the urgency of the need for additional unlicensed spectrum for unlicensed services.
 Sharing with Federal users will take significantly more time than with non-Federal.